samphamdotnetmicroservices02/Play.Identity/README.md

 az keyvault set-policy -n $keyVaultName --secret-permissions get list --spn $IDENTITY_CLIENT_ID

+if you receive an error like "AADSTS530003: Your device is required to be managed to access this resource." after running "az keyvault set-policy ...", try to run it on Cloud

 check your Azure Managed Identity by navigate to resource group -> $keyVaultName -> AccessPolicies to see the $namespace have permission Get, List.
 And you can see the $namespace in resource group -> $namespace